npvandyke/Credit_Risk_Analysis/README.md

  These diagnostic results are used in generating the accuracy scores and classification report for each model.
  - `Accuracy` is measured as the percentage of correct diagnoses over total diagnoses, or (TP + TN) / (TP + TN + FP + FN).
  - `Precision`, or 'pre', measures the reliability of a positive classification, and is thus also known as the positive predictive value.
 It is calculated as TP / (TP + FP).
  - `Sensitivity`, or 'rec' for 'recall', measures the percentage, or proportion, of true positives out of all the samples that have the condition.
-It is calculated as TP / (TP + FN)
+It is calculated as TP / (TP + FN).
 - `The F1 Score`, also known as the 'harmonic mean', can be thought of as a measure of the imbalance between precision and sensitivity scores, with a pronounced imbalance yielding a low F1 Score.
 It is calculated as 2(Precision * Sensitivity) / (Precision + Sensitivity).

 Below is an image illustrating the difference between precision and sensitivity.
 As can be deduced, precision may be the better measure when it is important that a positive diagnosis is correct a high percentage of the time, where sensitivity may be the better measure when it is important not to miss any positive diagnoses.